deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Using the service console to manage workspace resources
 -------------------------------------------------------

-The service console has a corresponding menu entry for every workspace aspect.
+The service console has a corresponding menu entry for every type of workspace resource.
 For example, if you would like to add/remove/edit a coverage store, you would click on "data stores -> coverage".
 This opens a view with a list of all configured coverage stores.
-If you activated the Utah demo, you should see the following list:
+If you activated the Utah workspace (see :ref:`anchor-workspace-utah`), you should see the following list:

 .. figure:: images/browser.png
    :figwidth: 60%